 Please choose a topic from the menu bar on the right to learn more about Student Services in the College of Arts and Sciences.

 As you continue to immerse yourself in challenging classes, new friendships, and campus life, Seattle University offers additional resources such as Learning Assistance, the Center for Service and Community Engagement, and Commuter Student Services just to name a few.
 Visit /current_students/ to learn more.

 Seattle University is full of co-curricular activities, resources, and ways to get involved that will enhance your education no matter what major you choose.

-The Academic Advising Support Center (AASC) is a centralized advising
+The Arts and Sciences Advising Center (ASAC) is a centralized advising

 office that provides academic advising and educational assistance to all

 College of Arts and Sciences students.
 Your advising experience goes hand in hand with studying for a college degree; it too is a process in which you can grow and learn.
 Your advisor can help you with the transition into college by monitoring your academic load, course selection and academic performance.
 They are instrumental in helping you develop a long range educational plan and directing you to opportunities and resources beyond the classroom that will enrich your education.
 Each student has a faculty adviser to assist with course selections, consider career options, and discuss professional and graduate school opportunities.

 The Seattle University Academic Salons Program, a collaborative